baoning-zhu/Joint-Model-JAGS/README.md

 * `survival`
 * `survminer`

-A separate installation of **JAGS** is required for the Bayesian analyses because `rjags` provides the interface between R and JAGS.
+A separate installation of **JAGS** is required because `rjags` provides the interface between R and JAGS.

 Some scripts check for missing R packages and install them automatically.
 JAGS itself must be installed separately.